Video

 Use あります for inanimate things (books, desks, buildings), and います for living things (people, animals).

-No. に is for existence, で is for actions.
+に is for location of existence, で is for location of action.

 Conclusion